fubinf/sedrila/docs/instructors.md

 ### 2.2 Regular use

+To get a quick overview of a student's submission status without entering the interactive menu, use `sedrila instructor status student1` (or with multiple directories).

 Call `sedrila instructor menu student1` or  `sedrila instructor menu student1 student2`, where `student1` and `student2` are two students' git usernames and therefore also the names of directories in the course-level top directory